-Hi guys!
-Today I want to give you an overview on the different ways bloggers make money.
-People blog for a variety of reasons, but it is possible for the everyday blogger to make an income from their blog.
-It isn’t a get rich quick scheme, more like starting a business.
-For some bloggers it takes years to make a decent salary and for others it happens a little faster.
-Here are the five main ways to make money blogging: Ad networks, affiliate marketing, selling ad space, sponsored posts, and selling services/products.
+Making money blogging isn’t a get rich quick scheme, more like starting a business.
+For some bloggers it takes a while to make a decent salary and for others it happens a little faster.
+Here are the five main ways to make money blogging: Ads, affiliate marketing, sponsored posts, product sales, and services.

 This is probably one of the most well-known ways bloggers or websites make money.
 Ad networks allow bloggers to place ads on their blog from other companies without having a relationship with those companies.